 A new study has found that some individuals’ brains can have a unique waveform in response to smartphone texting.
-This “texting rhythm” is the collective result of things that happen during texting like eye focus, handling the device and message construction, among others.

 It is rare to find someone who does not own a smartphone these days.
 However, it seems knowledge about its effects remains scarce.
 Thanks to this recent study, we now know that physiological changes actually take place.

 Researchers from the Mayo Clinic analyzed EEG results of the brain’s electrical activity from 129 patients during a 16-month period.
 They found that at least one in five individuals exhibited the unique rhythm, which they call “a novel technology-specific neurophysiological alteration of brain networks.”

 “We think active text messaging actually creates an electrophysiologic potential that’s unique to some type of personal electronic device,” said Dr. William Tatum, lead author of the study.
 It must be pointed that this particular rhythm did not occur in activities such as movement, speech and voice calls, Medical Daily reported.

 Tatum’s team concluded that the rhythm may have resulted from the increased concentration required in manipulating smaller handheld devices.
 The same pattern was observed among iPad users.